Martin Roth (psychiatrist)

 Sir Martin Roth (6 November 1917 – 26 September 2006) was a British psychiatrist, academic, and researcher.
 He was a leading figure in British psychiatry, especially in the study of mental illness and mental disorders of the elderly.
 He was the co-author of Clinical Psychiatry, an influential textbook that was used in England from 1954 through the 1980s.

 Early life

 Roth was born in Budapest, Austria-Hungary, on 6 November 1917.
 He was the son of a synagogue cantor.
 His family moved to the East End of London, England when he was five years old.
-He attended the Davenant Foundation School in Whitechapel.
+He attended the Davenant Foundation School in Loughton, Essex.

 Roth trained in medicine at St. Mary's Hospital in Paddington, London, qualifying to practice medicine in 1941.
 He then trained in neurology under Russell Brain, 1st Baron Brain at Maida Vale Hospital for Nervous Diseases.
 Next, he went to Maudsley Hospital where he trained in psychiatry.